-Developing Structure and Flexibility in Your Bow Hold
+Developing Structure and Flexibility in Your Bow Hold | Strings Magazine

 A structured bow hold will improve the quality of your tone, as well as reduce tension in the right hand.
 In order to promote a consistent structure, you must remember that each finger of the right hand has a role to play in supporting the bow.

-1. Thumb and second finger Structurally united, these fingers form the core of the bow hold.
+- Thumb and second finger.
+Structurally united, these fingers form the core of the bow hold.
 The point of contact of these digits also acts as a pivot point, or “hinge,” when you change the direction of the bow.

-2. Index finger This finger creates the greatest connection between the arm and the bow, and can be used to add weight to the stick, equalizing tone from the frog to the tip.
+- Index finger.
+This finger creates the greatest connection between the arm and the bow, and can be used to add weight to the stick, equalizing tone from the frog to the tip.

-3. Third (ring) finger In contact with the side of the frog, the third finger establishes lateral control as well as reinforces the connection between the arm and the bow.
+- Third (ring) finger.
+In contact with the side of the frog, the third finger establishes lateral control as well as reinforces the connection between the arm and the bow.

-4. Fourth (pinkie) finger Below the balance point, the pinkie helps support the weight of the bow to prevent excessive weight on the string (and roughness of tone).
+- Fourth (pinkie) finger.
+Below the balance point, the pinkie helps support the weight of the bow to prevent excessive weight on the string (and roughness of tone).

 Structural Exercises